-- Establish the individual member's assessment of their level of knowledge and understanding in 6 areas: - i.
-Pensions Legislation and Governance - ii.
-Pensions Accounting and Auditing Standards - iii.
-Financial Services Procurement and Relationship Management
+- Establish the individual member's assessment of their level of knowledge and understanding in 8 areas:

+- Committee Role and Pensions Legislation

+- ii.
+Pensions Governance

+- iii.
+Pensions Administration

 - iv.
-Investment Performance and Risk Management - v.
-Financial Markets and Product Knowledge - vi.
-Actuarial Methods Standards and Practices - Compare the collective assessment for each of the Authority and the Local Pension Board against the CIPFA Knowledge and Skills Framework standards and the specific work programmes for the Authority and Local Pension Board. - > As a result of this comparison identify: - Fundamental knowledge gaps applying to individual members - Weaknesses in the collective knowledge and understanding of either the Authority or Local Pension Board. - Produce a programme of activity which will address any gaps and weaknesses identified, provide a refresh of current knowledge, and provide understanding of current and future developments affecting the Authority. - Conduct an annual Member Away Day where Authority and LPB members will undertake a joint training programme to ensure knowledge and skills are aligned across the Authority.
+Pensions Accounting and Auditing Standards - v.
+Procurement and Relationship Management - vi.
+Investment Performance and Risk Management - vii.
+Financial Markets and Product Knowledge - viii.
+Actuarial Methods Standards and Practices. - Compare the collective assessment for each of the Authority and the Local Pension Board against the CIPFA Knowledge and Skills Framework standards and the specific work programmes for the Authority and Local Pension Board. - As a result of this comparison identify: - Fundamental knowledge gaps applying to individual members - Weaknesses in the collective knowledge and understanding of either the Authority or Local Pension Board. - Produce a programme of activity which will address any gaps and weaknesses identified, provide a refresh of current knowledge, and provide understanding of current and future developments affecting the Authority. - Conduct an annual Member Away Day where Authority and LPB members will undertake a joint training programme to ensure knowledge and skills are aligned across the Authority.